MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 - **applicationId:** the application package name, as defined while [registering the application](#registering-the-web-application).

 ## Updating the MobileFirst Web SDK
-SDK releases can be found in the SDK's [NPM repository](https://www.npmjs.com/package/ibm-mfp-web-core-sdk).
+SDK releases can be found in the SDK's [NPM repository](https://www.npmjs.com/package/ibm-mfp-web-sdk).
 To update the MobileFirst Web SDK with the latest release:

 1. Navigate to the root folder of the web application.
-2. Run the command: `npm update ibm-mfp-web-core-sdk`.
+2. Run the command: `npm update ibm-mfp-web-sdk`.

 ## Same Origin Policy
 **Important:** Web applications may suffer from errors due to [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) violation.
 Same Origin Policy is a restriction embosed on web browsers.
 For example, if an application is hosted on the domain **example.com**, it is not allowed for the same application to also access contect that is available on another server, or for that matter, from the MobileFirst Server.